How Financial Worries Can Affect Veterans' Mental Health

 That could be especially true for veterans who may already be dealing with post-traumatic stress disorder (PTSD), depression, physical injuries, and a loss of connection after military service.
 Add financial woes to the mix, and it can be a slippery slope.

-WWP’s 2022 Annual Warrior Survey shows financial strain for warriors increased since 2021.
-According to the survey, in 2022, more than 6 in 10 warriors (64%) reported that they did not have enough money to make ends meet at some point in the past 12 months.
+WWP’s Warrior Survey* shows that financial strain on warriors has increased since 2021.
+In 2022, more than 6 in 10 warriors (64%) reported that they did not have enough money to make ends meet at some point in the past 12 months.

 People often avoid discussing money problems, but sharing financial trouble or concerns isn’t something to be embarrassed about.
 When it comes to WWP’s financial education program, there’s no judgment about a warrior’s financial situation, just a plan for a positive path forward.